jvdw008/crimbo/README.md

-# crimbo
-A little platform game made in Lua for DOS computers using LoveDOS

 Welcome to the little game called Crimbo!
 It was created by me to learn some Lua and also to make a DOS game.
 It runs on both DosBox and actual retro hardware.